 Plant-a-Ganesha became quite a rage a few years back.
 Made using red soil, fertilizers,andtulsi or ladyfinger seeds, this idol is watered (instead of immersing it) at the end of the 10-day festival, so that it dissolves in the soil beneath.
 This eventually leads to a nice little plant being born!
 If you arent too particular about the visarjan bit and dont mind experimenting with a soil-based idol for a good cause, go right ahead and get home some red soil.
 While it might not be as easy as making an idol from clay, a little bit of patience and innovation will get you there slowly but surely.
 If you love gardening, there is no better way to celebrate this lovely festival than planting a Ganesha idol that transforms into a tree!

-Although this is not an idol, it is one of our favorites!
+Although this is not like a DIY Ganesh idol, it is one of our favorites!
 It is also perhaps the easiest to make.
 Simply collect various sizes of betel leaves from the local paanshop and a few other leaves from the garden.
 You can arrange the leaves in a way that they form the shape of Ganesha and once you are satisfied with the arrangement, use glue to paste them on a contrasting sheet of paper.
 If your creativity runs wild, you could do a lot more to make it visually appealing!
 Once the festival is over, you can choose to retain this work of art and hang it on a wall or simply take the leaves out and immerse them in a natural water body.
 There are several other DIY ideas when it comes to crafting a Ganpati idol using eco-friendlymaterials.
 From veggies to lentils to cow dung artists around India are experimenting with various biodegradable or recyclable materials and non-toxic,eco-friendly colors for Ganpati decoration.
 Take your pick and get going!

 Wish you all a very happy Ganesh Utsav!
 Let us know your experience with the idol-making experiment this festive season in the comments below.